Why was Tyre Nichols pulled over and beaten?

 An outside autopsy showed his body underwent “extensive bleeding.”

-Attorneys for the Nichols family say police video of the encounter shows officers viciously beating Tyre.
+Attorneys for the Nichols family said that he was treated like “a human piñata” by the officers.

-“He was a human piñata for those police officers,” attorney Antonio Romanucci said of the video.
+“He was a human piñata for those police officers,” attorney Antonio Romanucci said of the video of the incident.

 “(It) is appalling.
 It is deplorable.
 It is heinous,” Mr Crump, another attorney for the family, said.